SNAIL FARMING

 SPECIES OF SNAILS

-Snails come in various species, colors, sizes, and shapes.
+Snails come in various species, colours, sizes, and shapes.
 There are three snail species in Nigeria.
-They are: Achatina Fulica (the East African land snail), Achatina Achatina (the giant Ghana or tiger snail) also called African land giant snail which is the most popular because of its economic size, and Archachatina Marginata (the giant West African snail).
-Achatina Achatina can lay up to 1,200 eggs yearly and is one of the largest snails in the world.
+They are: Achatina fulica (the East African land snail), Achatina achatina (the giant Ghana or tiger snail) also called African land giant snail which is the most popular because of its economic size, and Archachatina marginata (the giant West African snail).
+Achatina achatina can lay up to 1,200 eggs yearly and is one of the largest snails in the world.

 BENEFITS OF SNAIL FARMING IN NIGERIA